-Compared with the significantly interested visual attention researches for static images, the less studied dynamic visual attention prediction concentrates more on motion or object correlations in temporal frames \cite{kruthiventi2017deepfix,jiang2018deepvs,chan2018saliency,souly2016visual,chen2019improved,alshawi2018unsupervised}.
-With the help of the development of deep learning and the large-scale annotated database for dynamic visual attention prediction, such as Hollywood-2 \cite{DBLP:journals/pami/MatheS15}, UCF sports \cite{DBLP:journals/pami/MatheS15}, DIEM \cite{mital2011clustering}, LEDOV \cite{jiang2018deepvs}, DHF1K \cite{wang2019revisiting} , etc., this field is promoted with a large jump in performance.
-For instance, Jiang \emph{et al.} \cite{jiang2018deepvs} proposed a saliency-structured convolutional long short-term memory (SS-ConvLSTM) model which considered the spatial center-surround bias and temporal attention transmission over frames.
-Wang \emph{et al.} \cite{wang2019revisiting} designed an attentive CNN-LSTM model to learn the spatial and temporal scene representations in prediction.
-The work \cite{lai2019video} designed a multi-stream fusion network, called spatio-temporal saliency networks, investigated different fusion mechanisms to spatial and temporal information integration.
-Recent dynamic visual attention prediction methods exploited the stimuli from RGB videos and focused the motion clue largely, rare work considered the the semantic information within the videos.
-As for driving scenarios, semantic variation shows significant role for safe driving, especially for the accidental scenarios often appearing the crash-object suddenly.
-Therefore, we introduce the semantic variation of traffic scene to serve driver attention prediction in accidental scenarios.
+Different from the visual attention researches for static images, visual attention prediction in videos concentrates more on motion or object correlations in temporal frames \cite{kruthiventi2017deepfix,jiang2018deepvs,DBLP:journals/tip/ChenWPZQ20,DBLP:conf/aaai/WuWZJW20,chen2019improved,DBLP:journals/tip/LaiWSS20}.
+With the help of the development of deep learning and the large-scale annotated video database for visual attention prediction, such as Hollywood-2 \cite{DBLP:journals/pami/MatheS15}, UCF sports \cite{DBLP:journals/pami/MatheS15}, DIEM \cite{mital2011clustering}, LEDOV \cite{jiang2018deepvs}, DHF1K \cite{wang2019revisiting}, etc., this field is promoted with a large progress.
+For instance, Jiang \emph{et al.} \cite{jiang2018deepvs} proposed a saliency-structured convolutional long short-term memory (SS-ConvLSTM) model which considered the spatial center-surround bias and the saccade mechanisum of eye movement over frames.
+Wang \emph{et al.} \cite{wang2019revisiting} designed an attentive CNN-LSTM model to learn the spatial and temporal scene variation in visual attention prediction.
+The work \cite{lai2019video} designed a multi-stream fusion network that investigated different fusion mechanisms for spatial and temporal information integration.
+Recent progress exploited the stimuli from RGB videos and focused on the motion clue largely, while rare work considered the semantic information within the scene videos.
+As for driving scenarios, semantic variation of scene plays significant role for safe driving \cite{rasouli2018joint,DBLP:journals/tits/MorandoVD19}.